 Fire in two Delhi factories following cylinder blast

 A fire broke out in two factories in Narela here following a cylinder blast on Tuesday morning, a Delhi Fire Service official said.
-One of the factories manufactures shoes, while the other factory was of cardboard material, they said.
+One of the factories manufactures shoes, while the other deals with cardboard materials, they said.

+According to Atul Garg, Director, Delhi Fire Service, the first fire was in the shoe factory and it caused a cylinder blast.
+It was due to the cylinder blast that the fire magnified and spread to the other factory, he said.

 A call was received about the first blaze at 4.52 am and 36 fire tenders were rushed to the spot.
 Soon after, reports were received about the second blaze.